Bake or Break

 How to Store

-After the cookies have cooled completely, place them in an airtight container.
-Decorated cookies will likely benefit from a sheet of parchment paper between layers of cookies.
-Store at room temperature up to 3 days.
+After the cookies have cooled completely, place them in an airtight container and store them at room temperature for up to 3 days.
+Decorated cookies will likely benefit from having a sheet of parchment paper between the layers of cookies.

 How to Freeze Drop Sugar Cookies

-Place the cooled cookies in a freezer-safe container or bag, layering between sheets of parchment paper.
-Properly stored, the cookies should keep in the freezer up to 3 months.
-Thaw in a single layer for an hour or so at room temperature.
+Place the cooled cookies in a freezer-safe container or bag, layering them between sheets of parchment paper.
+Properly stored, the cookies should keep in the freezer for up to 3 months.
+Thaw them in a single layer for an hour or so at room temperature.

 You can also freeze the unbaked cookie dough.
 After portioning and shaping the cookies, place them on a rimmed baking sheet, and then place them in the freezer until they’re frozen solid (about 3 to 4 hours).
 Place the frozen dough balls in a freezer bag or container.
 When you’re ready to bake, simply add another minute or two to the baking time.